 The second World War coincided with the creation of the Orlando International Airport.
 Similar to most Floridian destinations, once the war was over, most soldiers stationed in the “Sunshine State” stayed put to raise their families.
-The city soon received the nickname “The City Beautiful”.
+The city soon received the nickname “The City Beautiful.”

-In the mid-1900s, big modern industry came to town, with Lockheed Martin introducing a major aerospace defense plants on Kirkman Road.
-This created an aerospace boom that introduced many high-tech corporations that opened shop in the city, specifically for its close proximity to the Space Coast.
+In the mid-1900s, a big modern industry came to town, with Lockheed Martin introducing a major aerospace defense plants on Kirkman Road.
+This created an aerospace boom that introduced many high-tech corporations that opened shops in the city, specifically for its close proximity to the Space Coast.
 At the time, Lockheed Martin was the biggest employer in the city; currently, the company employs 14000 statewide.
 Lockheed Martin’s reign as the predominant employer was soon to change with a certain animated mouse coming to town.